 The Diploma in Emergency and Security Management is a 60 credit or 20-course program.
 Tuition fees are charged on a per course basis.
 (See the course pages for descriptions and prices).

-*All prices are current as of April 2020 and apply to Canadian citizens and permanent residents.
+*All costs are current as of April 1, 2021 and apply to Canadian citizens and permanent residents.
 Prices are subject to change.
 Applicable fees and taxes are extra.

 For information about International Student Tuition and Fees, visit the International Students page.